zlogic/vogon-nj/README.md

 So search in deployments with SQLite may not always work correctly.
 SQLite transactions may also work unpredictably if they time out, resulting in duplicate entries.

+## Configuration

+If you do not want random people using your deployment, you may want to set the `ALLOW_REGISTRATION` environment variable to `false`.

+See the [documentation](https://devcenter.heroku.com/articles/config-vars) for more details on how to change configuration variables.

+You should set `ALLOW_REGISTRATION` to `false` only after registering yourself.

+Set the `TOKEN_EXPIRES_DAYS` variable to the number of days before authorization expires and the user has to re-login (e.g. `14`);

+To periodically perform regular maintenance tasks such as cleaning up unreachable database entries and recalculating account balances:

+Set the `RUN_MAINTENANCE_HOURS_INTERVAL` variable to the interval (in hours) for performing maintenance (e.g. `24`).
+Note that this task may take a significant time and will likely update ALL data in the database.

 ## Getting started on Heroku

 You can either